skyway/skyway.github.io/en/js-tutorial.md

 ### Disconnected Event

-It ignites when connection with the signaling server is broken.
-No specific process is applied in the tutorial.
+Emitted when the connection with the ECLWebRTC server is broken.
+We don't handle this event in this tutorial.

 *JavaScript*
 {: .lang}